kodadot/subwork/docs/home.md

 - Do you plan to organize bigger conference in meetup with your team?
 - [We can help with that!](./company-retreat.md)

-🧘 SubWork abilities
+🧘 subwork abilities
 ---
 - We can comfortable accommodate 30 builders on daily basis witn comfortable seating
 - [Host local tech, crypto and ai meetups, technological and art events](./rent-subwork-venue-in-bled.md)
 - [We can help you with bigger teams retreats](./company-retreat.md)

-🏞  Surroundings
+🏞  surroundings
 ---

 ![image](pics/bled1.avif)